-In the Matter of
+In the Matter of )

+Agnaten, SE, )

-Agnaten, SE, a corporation,
+a corporation, )

-Veterinary Specialists of North America, LLC a limited liability company, and
+Veterinary Specialists of North America, LLC a limited liability company, ) )

-Docket No. C-4707
+a inition has my company, ) Docket No. Cand )

-NVA Parent, Inc., a corporation.
+NVA Parent, Inc., )

+a corporation. )

+)

+)

-DECISION
+DECISION & ORDER

 The Federal Trade Commission ("Commission") initiated an investigation of the proposed acquisition by Respondent Agnaten, SE, ("Agnaten"), the owner of Veterinary Specialists of North America and Compassion-First Pet Hospitals, of Respondent NVA Parent, Inc. ("NVA"), collectively "Respondents."
 The Commission's Bureau of Competition prepared and furnished to Respondents the Draft Complaint, which it proposed to present to the Commission for its consideration.
 If issued by the Commission, the Draft Complaint would charge Respondents with violations of Section 7 of the Clayton Act, as amended, 15 U.S.C. § 18, and Section 5 of the Federal Trade Commission Act, as amended, 15 U.S.C. § 45.